Hobson Plan: Dual Deputy Organization

 Strategic Air Command (SAC)'s mobilization for the Korean War highlighted that SAC's wing commanders focused on running their bases and not on overseeing actual combat preparations.
 To improve wing commanders' ability to focus on combat operations, the air base group commander became responsible for managing the base housekeeping functions.
-SAC began to experiment with its organizations in February 1951 and decided on a final organization that was implemented in June 1952.
+SAC began experimenting with its organizations in February 1951 and decided on a final organization, which was implemented in June 1952.
 In this model, the wing commander focused primarily on the combat units and the maintenance necessary to support combat aircraft by having the combat and maintenance squadrons report directly to the wing and eliminating the intermediate combat and maintenance & supply group structures.

 The new organization was referred to as the "Dual Deputy" organization.
-The Commander of the combat group was replaced bu a wing "Deputy Commander for Operations" and the commander of the maintenance & supply group was replaced by a wing "Deputy Commander for Maintenance."
+The commander of the combat group was replaced by a wing "Deputy Commander for Operations," and the commander of the maintenance & supply group was replaced by a wing "Deputy Commander for Maintenance."
 There were only two deputy commanders.
-The air base group and medical group remained, although on SAC bases with two wings, they were assigned to an air division headquarters.
-Between 1956 and 1958, the Air Force's other combat commands adopted this structure as well, although the organization of maintenance squadrons varied.
+The air base group and the medical group remained, although, on SAC bases with two wings, they were assigned to an air division headquarters.
+Between 1956 and 1958, the Air Force's other combat commands adopted this structure, although the organization of maintenance squadrons varied.